E-Dmz/tutos/remote.md

 - ... but you can `gcloud auth login`, which is pretty cool if you want to push a Docker image to GCP

 ## What do you think of this?
-- personnaly i am quite happy with this
+- well, personally i find this very handy
-- there's
+- would you like some benchmarking? a screencast demo?
+- there are some flaws too

-## But the real problem with public IPs...
+## The issue with public IPs...
-- ...is that from time to time, it is changed by your ISP.
+- ...is that from time to time, it is changed by your Internet Service Provider
 - i had that bitter experience on the *one but last* day of the project.
 - at home, you can always run: `curl ifconfig.me`...
 - i do not know a way get your public IP from the outside world... you may need DynDNS for this **(don't know)**